SnehiV/ChromeYe/README.md

 In order reduce the amount of API calls made the extension uses ```javascript chrome.storage ```.
 The concert and news feed data is stored in the users local storage along with a time stamp of when it was stored.
 This data is updated every hour for the news feed and every day for the concert data by checking the current time when a new tab is open against the timestamp stored with the stored data.

+The video player is from [Embed.ly](http://embed.ly/) and I retrieve the youtube video ids form the Youtube data API.
+The randomly selected video id is interpolated into the Embed.ly player and when the "Ye Button" is clicked, the video opens in a new tab.
+The video id data is updated every 72 hours in order to make sure new videos are in the mix.

 ###To-Dos/Future
 - I will soon add a feature where the 'Ye Button' will play a random Kanye West song